outvoider/Integro/README.md

 	A private callback for a freetds dblib library that formats its error/informative messages and passes them to Infin's OnError/OnEvent.
 	See dblib for the descriptions of parameters.

+static
+	string
+	ToTrimmedString(
+	char *begin
+	, char *end)

+	begin		a pointer to the beginning of a string end			a pointer to the end of a string

+	Constructs a string from an input character array without leading and trailing spaces.

 	Infin methods.